sohaibomr/notification-gateway/README.md

 Also swager specs are hosted on `localhost:8080` using Swagger UI.
 ![swagger](swagger.png)

-# Fault Tolerance & High availability
+# Fault Tolerance and High availability
 - All the services can have multiple replication services, load balancers and serice disovery mechanism can select the next available gateway service in case of failure.
 - In case of queue consuming services, we can run more consumers per group which will automatically start consuming, given some othe partion has become unhealthy and partion number matches the consumers.
-# Scalability & Performance
+# Scalability and Performance
 - All the services are stateless and requires no such run time configurations whic may restart the service.
 Thats why in any container orchastration platform like kubernetes or docker swarm these ervices can be scaled up and scaled down with minimal cost.
 - All the I/O operations are asynchronous across services, as this comes built-in with go so maximum performance is guranted.
 # Security Considerations